menzel/nopeak/README.md

 * fragment length: Estimated fragment length.
 You can use the included estimate_fraglen.jar tool or any other estimation tool.

 * --export-kers export k-mers with scores in an intermediate step.
 Scores are the profile heights.
 Absolute height if there are no controls, with controls the scores are relative values.

+# Utilities

+### plot_profile.py

+Plots a given profile produced by NoPeak PROFILE.
+Which profile to plot is set by a regex (e.g. AA(G|C)T+).

+### combine_profiles.py

+Combines two profile files as produced by NoPeak PROFILE by adding values for each qmer.
+Prints the resulting profile to stdout.
+Use with caution because the profiles are only normalized over read count and could have problems with profiles that have different fragment lengths.